 WARNING: RISK OF RESPIRATORY DEPRESSION, MEDICATION ERRORS, ABUSE POTENTIAL

-When prescribing, do not convert patients on a mcg per mcg basis from any other oral transmucosal fentanyl product to fentanyl oral transmucosal lozenge.
+- When prescribing, do not convert patients on a mcg per mcg basis from any other fentanyl products to ACTIQ.

-When dispensing, do not substitute with any other fentanyl products.
+- When dispensing, do not substitute an ACTIQ prescription for other fentanyl products.

-Contains fentanyl, a Schedule II controlled substance with abuse liability similar to other opioid analgesics.
+ACTIQ contains fentanyl, an opioid agonist and a Schedule II controlled substance, with an abuse liability similar to other opioid analgesics.